abhinavsingh01/image-store/README.md

 ## Concurreny
 - On image upload the image gets processed for resizing into various sizes.
 GO routines are used for that.
 - On image delete all the resized images will be deleted concurrently using GO routines.
-- On album delete all the images inside that album and their sized will be deleted concurrently using GO routines.
+- On album delete all the images inside that album and different sizes of image will be deleted concurrently using GO routines.
 - Bulk upload images in GO routines.

 ## Security